 When editing, encourage your child to find and correct words she may have misspelled.

 We hope these tips for writing help your family throughout the school year!
 Nanci Bell, author of Visualizing and Verbalizing for Language Comprehension and Thinking, wrote, “Many students with language comprehension weakness may also have poor writing skills because they lack the imagery for the gestalt (whole).
 Attempts to teach them to write are hampered by their weakness in the nonverbal code of imagery.
 While often good in spelling, punctuation, and grammar, they still can’t write.”

-If you’d like more information on language comprehension weakness and writing, please contact our Learning Centers at 800.300.1818.
+If you’d like more information on language comprehension weakness and writing, please contact our Learning Centers.